 If your child has been diagnosed with another single ventricle defect such as: Hypoplastic Right Heart Syndrome (HRHS), Tricuspid Atresia, Double Inlet Left Ventricle (DILV), Double Outlet Right Ventricle (DORV), or Single Ventricle much of this site will still be applicable to you.
 Please see the following links for descriptions and diagrams of HLHS and other single ventricle anomalies:

 Receiving your baby's diagnosis of HLHS can be frightening and overwhelming.
 The important thing to know is that there is hope.
 Fortunately, there are now surgical options which can successfully treat babies with HLHS.
 If you have received the diagnosis while you are pregnant, you have time to learn about the condition, and make some important decisions:

 1) Which treatment option to pursue: Heart Transplant, the 3-Stage Surgical Procedure or a fetal intervention (see below).

 3) Where to have the baby's surgery performed.

-(Note: There is also now a fetal intervention for which some may qualify.
-This procedure is done during pregnancy to hopefull prevent HLHS from occurring at birth.
+Fetal Interventions: There are also some fetal interventions for which some may qualify.
+This procedure is done during pregnancy to hopefully prevent HLHS from occurring at birth, or reducing the severity of the condition.
 The results are mixed, and it does carry risks to the baby and mother.
-To our knowledge, this procedure is only being done at a few facilities, such as Children's Hospital of Boston.
-Please see their website for more information and a description of the procedure.
+Please see the following links on information on fetal interventions:

 Please note that this web site was created by the parents of a child with HLHS, and not medical professionals.
 It is not intended as medical advice, merely a guide to help you understand the condition and your options.
 Consult your physician with any questions you may have regarding HLHS.